 Definition

 A mining job is the packet of work a pool sends to a connected miner over the Stratum protocol.
-Delivered via the mining.notify message, it tells the machine exactly what to hash.
-Each job carries a job ID, the previous block hash, the two halves of the coinbase transaction (coinb1 and coinb2) that the miner splices its extranonce between, the merkle branch needed to rebuild the merkle root, the block version, the encoded difficulty bits, and the timestamp.
+Delivered via the mining.notify message, it tells the machine exactly what to hash without shipping the full block.
+Each job carries a job ID, the previous block hash, the two halves of the coinbase transaction (coinb1 and coinb2) that the miner splices its extranonce between, the merkle branch needed to rebuild the merkle root, the block version, the encoded difficulty bits, the timestamp, and a clean-jobs flag.
+The elegance of the design is compression: the pool has already chosen the transactions and built the template, so the job contains only the variable parts, a few hundred bytes standing in for a block that may weigh megabytes.

 How a miner uses a job